aurae-runtime/aurae/api/README.md

 - RPC methods (e.g., `StartWidget`) should have dedicated request and response messages named `StartWidgetResponse` and `StopWidgetResponse`
 - Objects (e.g., `Widget`) should be embedded directly into their corresponding `StartWidgetRequest`, `StopWidgetRequest`, etc style methods.

+When deciding how to represent something in the API where there is an existing lower-level API, for example in the case of [cgroups](https://docs.kernel.org/admin-guide/cgroup-v2.html), prefer to represent the fields as close to the lower-level API as possible.
+While it may be more natural to represent a list of CPUs as a repeated int, we prefer to offer familiarity to those users who know the lower-level API.